Publications

 Old Working Papers

-- Buonanno, P., Cervellati, M., Lazzaroni, S. and G. Prarolo (forthcoming) 'Historical Social Contracts and their Legacy: A Disaggregated Analysis for the Medieval Republics’, Journal of Economic Growth.
+- Buonanno, P., Cervellati, M., Lazzaroni, S. and G. Prarolo (2022) 'Historical Social Contracts and their Legacy: A Disaggregated Analysis of the Medieval Republics’, Journal of Economic Growth 27: 485-526.
+[Download pdf] –52

 - Lazzaroni, S. and N. Wagner (2016) 'Misfortunes never come singly: structural change, multiple shocks and child malnutrition in rural Senegal’, Economics and Human Biology 23(December): 246–262.
 [Download pdf]